-The first ever organic cotton certificates in Ethiopia have been distributed to 200 cotton farmers in three districts of the Awash River basin in the country’s Rift Valley region where yield have risen 100 per cent and price per kg of cotton has risen up to 77 per cent.
+The first ever organic cotton certificates in Ethiopia have been distributed to 200 cotton farmers in the country’s Rift Valley region where yield have risen 100 per cent and price per kg of cotton has risen up to 77 per cent.
 This project is being funded by the fashion reuse charity TRAID, supported by the Pesticide Action Network UK and was delivered in-country by PAN Ethiopia.

 Organic cotton production in some parts of Ethiopia have raised controversy in the past due to accusations of land grabbing issues but this project is based in a different region of the country from where earlier, issues were reported.
 The venture was started as an integrated pest management (IPM) project.
 Over 2,800 cotton farmers in Ethiopia are currently involved in this project.
 Around 200 cotton farmers in Ethiopia are the first ever in the country to receive organic certification of their crop which was overseen by Control Union as part of an on-going project with fashion reuse charity TRAID, Pesticide Action Network UK, and PAN Ethiopia.